BONSAMURAIS/hackathons/README.md

 ### Deliverable 1: A comprehensive ontology for industrial ecology and associated relevant data

+This is based on the description at https://github.com/BONSAMURAIS/bonsai/wiki/Data-Storage#specify-minimum-core-data-and-metadata-formats - to be formalised as a proper ontology pattern and an RDF schema.

+To cover all aspects of Industrial Ecology, we would have to add "agents" of activities, as in the "[minimal ontology pattern](http://geog.ucsb.edu/~jano/LCA_pattern.pdf)", "assets" of these agents, and "behavioral rules" governing the interaction with their activities.
+This may be beyond the current hackathon.

 ### Deliverable 2: An RDF database and associated tooling incorporating several large LCA data sources

 ### Deliverable 3: Data exchange standards for interoperable life cycle inventory models